dzackgarza/Notes/Class_Notes/2019/Analysis/Review/Quals/Solutions/Spring 2019.md

 ### b

 It suffices to produce a Cauchy sequence that does not converge.
+Take